Counting on Neodynium for Molecular Spintronics

 Prof. Kögerler receives ERC Starting Grant (Consolidator Level) "MOLSPINTRON"

 Revolutionary innovations in microelectronics mandate new materials: molecular magnets, used as integral transistor components, are expected to offer several decisive advantages, such as extremely low energy consumption and highly complex switching functions that are hard to realize using conventional semiconductor logic devices.
-The basis for these properties is the joint utilization of magnetic and electronic quantum states of single magnetic molecules.
+The foundation for these characteristics is the joint utilization of magnetic and electronic quantum states of individual magnetic molecules.

 In our ERC project 'Synthetic Expansion of Magnetic Molecules Into Spintronic Devices' (11/2012-10/2017), we aim to tackle one of central difficulties in molecular spin electronics: precise and reproducible contacts of the particle.
 We utilize highly stable magnetic metal oxide nanomolecules and exploit their versatile surface chemistry.
 Thus, contacts can be made synthetically, i.e., with atomic precision, creating both conductive and nonconductive interfaces.

 Alternative Metal Oxide Cluster Chemistry: The Dark Secrets of Cerium

 Classical polyoxometalates are typically based on group 5/6 transition metals (V, Nb, Mo, W).
 What about their communist left-leaning neighbors with less valence electrons?
 Surprisingly, high-nuclearity molecular cerium oxides can indeed be formed via controlled condensation reactions.
 Read how their chemistry and structures mimic that of archetypal polyoxometalates in: